NitinShaily/todo-app/README.md

 # todo-app
 ## Discription:
-Basic app to add your day to day item in a list.
+Basic app to add your day-to-day item to a list.

 ## Functionalities:
 > can add new items